donbrowne/magpie-gdp12/trunk/README.txt

  THE_URL_TO_SERVE_FOLDER/magpie.wsgi/admin

----Note about Django runserver---
+---Note about alternative configurations---

-If you wish to run with the local Django runserver, run -
+If you wish to run with the local Django runserver, or you are setting up an Apache virtual hosts, run -

   make build

-'make install' is not necessary as it only creates symlinks for Apache.
+'make install' is not necessary as it only creates symlinks so that the scripts can appear in a document root.

-Functionality relating to media upload will not function as Django requires an external web server to serve files.
+Functionality relating to media upload will not function in the runserver as Django requires an external web server to serve files.
 You can simulate this behavior by using python's SimpleHTTPServer, and configuring settings.py appropriately, but some functionality, such as video streaming, will be lost.

 UNINSTALLATION